joqk12345/master-fronted-tech/docs/content/English/2024/Atommic_habits.md

 Habit stacking is a strategy you can use to pair a new habit with a current habit.

 The habit stacking formula is: After [CURRENT HABIT], I will [NEW HABIT].

+## chapter 6 Motivation Is Overrated; Environment Often Matters More

+ANNE THORNDIKE, A primary care physician at Massachusetts General Hospital in Boston, had a crazy idea.
+She believed she could improve the eating habits of thousands of hospital staff and visitors without changing their willpower or motivation in the slightest way.
+In fact, she didn’t plan on talking to them at all.

+Thorndike and her colleagues designed a six-month study to alter the “choice architecture” of the hospital cafeteria.
+They started by changing how drinks were arranged in the room.
+Originally, the refrigerators located next to the cash registers in the cafeteria were filled with only soda.
+The researchers added water as an option to each one.
+Additionally, they placed baskets of bottled water next to the food stations throughout the room.
+Soda was still in the primary refrigerators, but water was now available at all drink locations.

+Over the next three months, the number of soda sales at the hospital dropped by 11.4 percent.
+Meanwhile, sales of bottled water increased by 25.8 percent.
+They made similar adjustments—and saw similar results—with the food in the cafeteria.
+Nobody had said a word to anyone eating there.

+- "Word": Cafeteria
+  - "Lemma": Cafeteria
+  - "Pronunciation": /ˌkæf.ɪˈtɪr.i.ə/
+  - "POS": Noun
+  - "Definition": A restaurant in which customers serve themselves from a variety of dishes displayed on a counter or table.
+  - "Translation": 自助餐厅
+  - "Context": Thorndike and her colleagues designed a six-month study to alter the “choice architecture” of the hospital cafeteria.
+  - "Context_translation": Thorndike 和她的同事设计了一个为期六个月的研究，以改变医院自助餐厅的“选择架构”。
+- "Word": Refrigerators
+  - "Lemma": Refrigerator
+  - "Pronunciation": /rɪˈfrɪdʒ.ə.reɪ.tər/
+  - "POS": Noun
+  - "Definition": An appliance or compartment that is artificially kept cool and used to store food and drink.
+  - "Translation": 冰箱
+  - "Context": The refrigerators located next to the cash registers in the cafeteria were filled with only soda.
+  - "Context_translation": 自助餐厅收银台旁边的冰箱里只装满了汽水。
+- "Word": Bottled water
+  - "Lemma": Bottled water
+  - "Pronunciation": /ˈbɒt.əld ˈwɔː.tər/
+  - "POS": Noun
+  - "Definition": Water that is sold in bottles and is often purified or from springs.
+  - "Translation": 瓶装水
+  - "Context": They placed baskets of bottled water next to the food stations throughout the room.
+  - "Context_translation": 他们在房间里的各个食物站旁放置了装有瓶装水的篮子。

+People often choose products not because of what they are, but because of where they are.
+If I walk into the kitchen and see a plate of cookies on the counter, I’ll pick up half a dozen and start eating, even if I hadn’t been thinking about them beforehand and didn’t necessarily feel hungry.
+If the communal table at the office is always filled with doughnuts and bagels, it’s going to be hard not to grab one every now and then.
+Your habits change depending on the room you are in and the cues in front of you.

+- "Word": Doughnuts
+  - "Lemma": Doughnut
+  - "Pronunciation": /ˈdoʊ.nʌt/
+  - "POS": Noun
+  - "Definition": A small fried cake of sweetened dough, typically in the shape of a ball or ring.
+  - "Translation": 甜甜圈
+  - "Context": If the communal table at the office is always filled with doughnuts and bagels,
+  - "Context_translation": 如果办公室的公共桌子上总是堆满了甜甜圈和贝，

+Environment is the invisible hand that shapes human behavior.
+Despite our unique personalities, certain behaviors tend to arise again and again under certain environmental conditions.
+In church, people tend to talk in whispers.
+On a dark street, people act wary and guarded.
+In this way, the most common form of change is not internal, but external: we are changed by the world around us.
+Every habit is context dependent.

+In 1936, psychologist Kurt Lewin wrote a simple equation that makes a powerful statement: Behavior is a function of the Person in their Environment, or B = f (P,E).

+It didn’t take long for Lewin’s Equation to be tested in business.
+In 1952, the economist Hawkins Stern described a phenomenon he called Suggestion Impulse Buying, which “is triggered when a shopper sees a product for the first time and visualizes a need for it.”
+In other words, customers will occasionally buy products not because they want them but because of how they are presented to them.

+For example, items at eye level tend to be purchased more than those down near the floor.
+For this reason, you’ll find expensive brand names featured in easy-to-reach locations on store shelves because they drive the most profit, while cheaper alternatives are tucked away in harder-to-reach spots.
+The same goes for end caps, which are the units at the end of aisles.
+End caps are moneymaking machines for retailers because they are obvious locations that encounter a lot of foot traffic.
+For example, 45 percent of Coca-Cola sales come specifically from end-of-the-aisle racks.

+The more obviously available a product or service is, the more likely you are to try it.
+People drink Bud Light because it is in every bar and visit Starbucks because it is on every corner.
+We like to think that we are in control.
+If we choose water over soda, we assume it is because we wanted to do so.
+The truth, however, is that many of the actions we take each day are shaped not by purposeful drive and choice but by the most obvious option.

+Every living being has its own methods for sensing and understanding the world.
+Eagles have remarkable long-distance vision.
+Snakes can smell by “tasting the air” with their highly sensitive tongues.
+Sharks can detect small amounts of electricity and vibrations in the water caused by nearby fish.
+Even bacteria have chemoreceptors—tiny sensory cells that allow them to detect toxic chemicals in their environment.

+In humans, perception is directed by the sensory nervous system.
+We perceive the world through sight, sound, smell, touch, and taste.
+But we also have other ways of sensing stimuli.
+Some are conscious, but many are nonconscious.
+For instance, you can “notice” when the temperature drops before a storm, or when the pain in your gut rises during a stomachache, or when you fall off balance while walking on rocky ground.
+Receptors in your body pick up on a wide range of internal stimuli, such as the amount of salt in your blood or the need to drink when thirsty.

+The most powerful of all human sensory abilities, however, is vision.
+The human body has about eleven million sensory receptors.
+Approximately ten million of those are dedicated to sight.
+Some experts estimate that half of the brain’s resources are used on vision.
+Given that we are more dependent on vision than on any other sense, it should come as no surprise that visual cues are the greatest catalyst of our behavior.
+For this reason, a small change in what you see can lead to a big shift in what you do.
+As a result, you can imagine how important it is to live and work in environments that are filled with productive cues and devoid of unproductive ones.

+Thankfully, there is good news in this respect.
+You don’t have to be the victim of your environment.
+You can also be the architect of it.